-- Benefits realisation has the full commitment (not just curiosity or interest) of senior management. - Projects are created for the purpose of realising the required benefits rather than benefits being used to justify a preselected solution. - Projects clearly articulate strategic benefits to be realised and the drivers for change (the problem).
-This will inform the project scope and minimise investment in projects that do not contribute to strategic goals. - Early realisation of benefits is a priority, even for long-term projects. - Incremental and modular approaches to program delivery are adopted, with quick wins being used to generate enthusiasm for the project. - Benefits are seen as a continuous activity whereby the benefits realised and reviewed by one project should inform valuable lessons learned and determine the starting point for similar future projects. - There is an emphasis on looking for emergent benefits throughout the project lifecycle.
+- Benefits realisation has the full commitment (not just curiosity or interest) of senior management. - Projects are created for the purpose of realising the required benefits rather than benefits being used to justify a preselected solution. - Investments clearly articulate the strategic benefits to be realised and the drivers for change (the problem).
+This will inform the project scope and minimise investment in projects that do not contribute to strategic goals. - Early realisation of benefits is a priority, even for long-term projects. - Incremental and modular approaches to program delivery are adopted, with quick wins being used to generate enthusiasm for the project. - Benefits are seen as a continuous activity whereby the benefits realised and reviewed by one investment should provide valuable lessons learned and determine the starting point for similar future investments. - There is an emphasis on looking for emergent benefits throughout the investment lifecycle.